tieleman/http-runner/README.md

 ## TODO

 * Add whitelisting capabilities to only allow specific commands.
-* Add `callback` option to send a HTTP notification whenever a job completes or fails.
 * Allow purging of old jobs to prevent memory issues.